 Table of Contents

-Why I took them off the list: In the run up to Halloween, and in homage to the current season of AHS, I’ve decided to publish a series of reviews homaging the old Double Feature concept of watching movies so lovingly referenced in The Rocky Horror Picture Show.
+Why I took them off the list: In the run-up to Halloween, and in homage to the current season of AHS, I’ve decided to publish a series of reviews homaging the old Double Feature concept of watching movies so lovingly referenced in The Rocky Horror Picture Show.

 So, you’ll get 2 reviews for the (free!) price of one, two similarly themed or related horror movies that I think will make a good double bill.
-And where better to start than 2 recent Mexican horror films, one I missed at the Sitges Film Festival last year but is now on Netflix and getting a lot of buzz, and the second a universally acclaimed effort I’ve been dying to see for ages.
+And where better to start than 2 recent Mexican horror films, one I missed at the Sitges Film Festival last year but is now on Netflix and getting a lot of buzz, and the second is a universally acclaimed effort I’ve been dying to see for ages.
 So, Lets dig in!

 The Old Ways IMDB description: Cristina, a journalist of Mexican origin, travels to her ancestral home in Veracruz to investigate a story of sorcery and healing.
 There, she is kidnapped by a group of locals who claim she’s the devil incarnated.